KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

 6. To add more actions, click on **Add**.
 At any time remove an action by clicking on the **Bin/Trash** icon ![Bin/Trash button](/images/bin.png) beside the name of the action.

-7. LIke an 'if..else' statement you can add alternative/elsewise actions, based on different conditions by clicking on **Add otherwise action**.
+7. Like an 'if..else' statement you can add alternative/elsewise actions, based on different conditions by clicking on **Add otherwise action**.

    ![Hide or show example](/images/hide-or-show-example.jpg)